skx/yawns/README.md

 The Apache server is configured to serve static-content from beneath `htdocs/` and the CGI scripts that launch the site are located in `cgi-bin/`.
 The CGI scripts run under FastCGI, for performance, and are invoked via pretty URLs via `mod_rewrite`, which is configured in `etc/apache`.

+If you run things on only a single node then you can drop the idea of using `haproxy` as a reverse-proxy and just configure apache as vhost.
+There's nothing else special involved.

 History